Talc-AI/search-bench/README.md

 We have 4 major buckets of queries we've put into SearchBench.
 Each of these attempt to mimic realistic day to day usage of these products.

-1. Name
+1. Simple

-Description
+Basic questions that depend on a single piece of information with no/limited analysis required to answer.

-2. Name
+2. Complex

-Description
+Questions that require synthesis across multiple pieces of information to answer.
+For example, "What player from the 90s Chicago Bulls dynasty went onto win additional championships as a head coach of another team?"

-3. Name
+3. Hallucination Inducing

-Description
+Questions with false premises or that are otherwise unanswerable.
+We expect AI assistants to detect false premises and respond factually to real world events.

+For example, "After Steph Curry retired from the NBA, what job did he take on?"

-5. Name
+5. News

+Questions with answers that have changed recently because of developments in the real world.
-Description // Notably, we update this section regularly with the latest news, la la la.
-This means that Searchbench isn't always comparable across points in time; we will update this regularly.
+Notably, we plan update this section regularly.
+This means that Searchbench isn't always comparable across points in time.
 Our goal is to give product feedback, so it's more important for a product to keep up with the latest news than it is for our benchmark to be static.

 #### Tradeoffs

 Because search answers are often given in different formats across different products, we use LLMs-as-a-judge to evaluate their efficacy.
-We believe that this results in a more representative test than standard multiple choice style benchmarks.
+We believe that this results in a more realistic test than standard multiple choice style benchmarks.

-There are limitations to this; particularly that different products might believe different answer formats are "better" than others.
-We don't make major attempts to discern between the subjective quality of answers beyond factual accuracy and relative conciseness.
+There are limitations to this; particularly that different products might believe some answer formats are "better" than others.
+We don't attempt to discern between the subjective quality of answers beyond factual accuracy and relative conciseness.

-In addition, we acknowledge that LLMs-as-a-judge, though relatively effective, may sometimes make mistakes.
-This would an issue for an academic benchmark where rigor and leaderboards are prioritized but this is not a benchmark for academics; it is for product builders.

-It's impractical for teams to manually test 1000 questions at a time every time they push a new PR; dev teams need relatively informative feedback quickly.
-With SearchBench we are OK with a few false positives if it means that teams get fast day to day feedback on how their changes.
+In addition, we acknowledge that LLMs-as-a-judge may sometimes make mistakes particularly because we're judging open ended answers.
+We intentionally choose to grade open ended answers over multiple choice questions because multiple choice performance is not representative of user experience.
+With SearchBench we are OK with a few false positives if it means that we can run a more realistic tests on products.

+Lastly, we choose to use LLMs as a judge over humans as a practical matter.
+While aligned humans may catch some things a good LLM pipeline doesnt, it's simply not practical for engineering changes to run manual checks on every PR they put up.
+Once again we trade false positives for rapid, relevant feedback.

 ## Moving Forward